26 Types of Moths in Washington State

 Although not harmful to humans or their property, the presence of these moths can be quite irritating and damage fabrics and other items.

-As such, it is important to keep an eye out for them and to remove them from the property as soon as possible.
+As such, it is important to look for them and remove them from the property as soon as possible.

 4. Yellow-collared Scape Moth